|

 The symptoms are allergic reactions to the Organisms that thrive in humidity.

-" said Dr. Michael Ruff ", an allergist who works to raise awareness about asthma and allergies for the American Academy of Allergy Asthma and Immunology.
+Humidity promotes mold growth and dust mite population growth.
+Both are indoor allergens that can set off allergic reactions and can trigger rhinitis and asthma, " said Dr. Michael Ruff ", an allergist who works to raise awareness about asthma and allergies for the American Academy of Allergy Asthma and Immunology.

 These are things that people can't see or feel, but they live on counter tops, table surfaces, carpet, pillows, mattresses, just about anywhere that people are.
+They depend on warm temperatures and high humidity to live and grow.

 If having mold or dust mites problems making you ill, then keeping the humidity inside your home at 50 percent or lower may provide some relief, lower humidity will result in lower mold and dust mite growth.